What Is The Role Of Protein In Muscle Building?

 Legumes such as lentils, chickpeas, and black beans, along with tofu and tempeh, are excellent sources of plant-based protein.
 Quinoa, chia seeds, hemp seeds, and other seeds and nuts also contribute to your protein intake.

-See also How Can I Maintain My Fitness Gains While Traveling?
+See also How Can I Improve My Posture Through Exercise?

 To ensure complete protein intake, it is important to combine complementary plant-based protein sources.
 For example, combining grains such as rice or oats with legumes or consuming tofu with whole grains can help achieve a balanced amino acid profile.